overwolf/overwolf.github.io/docs/status/all.md

 Pick any game to see its full events list.

-We highly recommended  to communicae errors and warnings to your app users.
+It is highly recommended to communicate errors and warnings to your app users.
 You can do that easily using the Overwolf API.
 [Read all the info here](../api/howto-check-events-status-from-app).

 <div id="gameEventsStatus">